blizzardfun/matlib_hwk2/README.md

-# matlab_hwk2
+# matlib_hwk2
-matplotlib pyber home work
+matplotlib pyber home work using both matplotlib and pandas for graphing